 BE NICE TO THE ONE YOU LOVE: Do something nice that makes your other half happy – make a favourite dessert, take a walk, make a schedule, find a favourite wine, load the dishwasher or do the washing up.
 Whatever shows you care, do it.

 LEARN THE LANGUAGE OF LOVE: This is a real thing, Oprah swears by it.
 Find out what your partner’s love language really is.
 Don’t guess – ask.
 It’s easy to get confused and think their own love language is yours.
 Is this confusing?
 Go HERE to find out more and take a look at the video below.

-TALK – REALLY TALK: Talk about the pandemic and how it’s affecting you.
+TALK – REALLY TALK: Talk about the pandemic and how it’s affected you.
+The lasting consequences will hit us all in one way or another.
 Talk about your hopes and dreams and fears.
 Listen to what others have to say.
 Connect and keep that base strong to support you and your family.

 PUCKER UP: Some haven’t kissed anyone for months.
 Don’t take it for granted.
 Get in close and gentle.
 Need we say more?

-TRAIN OR TEACH YOUR PET: You’ve got the time, so teach your cat how to HIGH FIVE or even WALK ON A LEAD.
+TRAIN OR TEACH YOUR PET: You may still have the time, and of course the kids would love to do this.
+So teach your cat how to HIGH FIVE or even WALK ON A LEAD.
 And if That’s Life was still on our TV, Esther Rantzen would love this.
 Teach your animal to speak.
 You just need to be super patient, and hand out plenty of treats for a job well done.
 Your pet will be the star of your next video call.

 COOL DOWN YOUR DOG: You’re not the only one who wants to chase away the summer heat with something cold.
 Yes, you can get doggie ice cream, we hear there’s banana, apple and carrot iced treat to be had.
 Not to be left out, there’s also cat ice cream.
 And believe it or not, this is for real, cat wine.